odoo/documentation/content/applications/inventory_and_mrp/purchase/manage_deals/blanket_orders.rst

 selection:

-- :guilabel:`Select only one RfQ (exclusive)`: when a purchase order is confirmed, the remaining purchase orders are canceled.
+- :guilabel:`Select only one RfQ (exclusive)`: when a purchase order is confirmed, the remaining purchase orders are cancelled.
-- :guilabel:`Select multiple RfQ (non-exclusive)`: when a purchase order is confirmed, remaining purchase orders are **not** canceled.
+- :guilabel:`Select multiple RfQ (non-exclusive)`: when a purchase order is confirmed, remaining purchase orders are **not** cancelled.
 Instead, multiple purchase orders are allowed.

 Under the :guilabel:`Data For New Quotations` section, the :guilabel:`Lines` and :guilabel:`Quantities` fields can be edited.
 Doing so sets how new quotations should be populated